zxiiro/zxiiro.github.io/site/experience.rst

 **Lead Developer**, FOSSLC *(Feb 2008 - Jan 2015)*
 --------------------------------------------------

-Volunteer at the Free and Open Source Software Learning Center.
-Was the Lead Developer for Freeseer video capture software written using Python, PyQt4, and GStreamer.
-Configured laptops for use as recording stations at conference events.
-Filming open source conferences and events to post them on the FOSSLC website.
-Mentor students participating in programs such as GSoC, Fedora SoC, UCOSP for the Freeseer project.
+Lead Developer for Freeseer a presentation capture software used by FOSSLC to record presentations with a focus of making conference recording cheaper and easier.
+Freeseer is developed using Python, Qt4, and GStreamer.

+Mentor students from programs such as GSoC, UCOSP, and Facebook Open Academy with work on Freeseer.

+Volunteer filming open source related conferences including FSOSS, PGCon, BSDCan, SotM2011, FOSS4G2011, FOSS4G2013, EclipseConNA2013, EclipseConEurope2012 as well as FOSSLC hosted events.